-The trend in the fraction of positive strokes steadily increases from $1.2 \pm 1$ % in FCL days in September (early fall) to $17 \pm 7$ % in WCL systems in February (late winter).
-We note that during CL events (combining both FCL and WCL) the fraction of the positive strokes is correlated with the wind shear (within the 0 and -25 °C layer) and inversely correlated with the SST.
+The trend in the fraction of positive strokes steadily increases from 1.2 ± 1 % in FCL days in September (early fall) to 17 ± 7 % in WCL systems in February (late winter).
+We note that during CL events (combining both FCL and WCL) the fraction of the positive strokes is inversely correlated with the SST.
 A colder environment suggests shorter distance between the positive charge centers and the ground.
-This finding is in agreement with other studies that pointed to higher fraction of positive strokes in winter storms in Japan (Suzuki, 1992).
+This finding is in agreement with other studies that pointed to a higher fraction of positive strokes in winter storms in Japan (Suzuki, 1992).